Brandawg93/homebridge-nest-cam/README.md

 #### Mac OS
 You may want to use VideoToolbox hardware acceleration for transcoding.
 If so, make sure the ffmpeg installed on your Mac has `videotoolbox` support and set `ffmpegCodec` option below to `h264_videotoolbox`.

+#### Docker
+The Homebridge Docker container requires an extra environment variable to install ffmpeg: `PACKAGES=ffmpeg`.
+The Docker container also requires the `libx264` codec as it uses the ffmpeg inside the container and not the ffmpeg on the device running the container.

 ### Setting up the Config.json
 Setting up a Google Account with homebridge-nest is a pain, but only needs to be done once, as long as you do not log out of your Google Account.